mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 <img src="/images/faster-ng-apps-1/slow-on-push.gif" style="border: 1px solid #ccc;">

-Alright, so we're still quite slow.
+All right, so we're still quite slow.
 As we can see, the `calculate` method gets executed less frequently but still gets invoked quite a lot.
-If we take a more careful look we can notice that this time we recalculate only the numeric values for all the employees in the sales department.
+If we take a more careful look, we can notice that this time we recalculate only the numeric values for all the employees in the sales department.
 So, `OnPush` optimization *almost worked*.

-While typing we're not getting new instances of the `salesList` since we're not applying any operations which are mutating it.
+While typing, we're not getting new instances of the `salesList` since we're not applying any operations which are mutating it.
 Why we're getting the change detection for the sales department triggered?

 The answer lies in the way `OnPush` works.
-Using `OnPush` change detection strategy the change detection for given component will be triggered when we pass a new value to any of its inputs **or when an event inside of the component happens**.
-The second part is not completely obvious from the documentation but it can be clearly seen in **[this e2e test](https://github.com/angular/angular/blob/56238fe94e5022f2a4c450ba9a23022bfff81eb9/packages/core/test/linker/integration_spec.ts#L641-L677)** in the Angular's core repository.
+Using `OnPush` change detection strategy the change detection for a given component will be triggered when we pass a new value to any of its inputs **or when an event inside of the component happens**.
+The second part is not completely obvious from the documentation, but it can be seen in **[this e2e test](https://github.com/angular/angular/blob/56238fe94e5022f2a4c450ba9a23022bfff81eb9/packages/core/test/linker/integration_spec.ts#L641-L677)** in the Angular's core repository.

 ## Enforcing Separation of Concerns

-In order to fix this we need to do some refactoring.
+To fix this, we need to do some refactoring.
 This will help us not only to eliminate the unnecessary change detection invocations but also enforce better separation of concerns in our application.

-For this purpose we will decompose the `EmployeeListComponent` to:
+For this purpose, we will decompose the `EmployeeListComponent` to:

 - `NameInputComponent` - responsible for holding the new name of the employee we want to add to the list.
 - `ListComponent` - will list the individual employees and calculate their numeric values: